This article has links to products and services we love, which we may make commission from.

 You can get to the Isle of Mull in three ways.

-Firstly, you can do the Three Islands Tours from Oban which is a whistle-stop tour of Mull, Staffa and Iona.
+Firstly, you can go on the Three Islands Tours from Oban, a whistle-stop tour of Mull, Staffa, and Iona.

 Secondly, you can arrive by ferry from Ardnamurchan (Kilchoan – Tobermory and Lochaline – Fishnish).

-Finally, there is a ferry from Oban which arrives at Craignure (below) which is about a 30-minute drive to Tobermory.
+Finally, a ferry from Oban arrives at Craignure (below), about a 30-minute drive to Tobermory.

-Alternatively, if you don’t want to drive around the island yourself and prefer a guide to organise everything for you check out this 5-day tour of Mull, Iona and Skye which leaves from Edinburgh or this 3-day tour which focuses on just Iona and Mull.
+Alternatively, if you don’t want to drive around the island yourself and prefer a guide to organise everything for you, check out this 5-day tour of Mull, Iona and Skye, which leaves from Edinburgh.

 Driving on Mull